-Rogers comes to the Black & Gold after spending the past 16 seasons at the University of Indianapolis, where she built the Greyhounds into a perennial national power at the Division II level.
-This past season, she led UIndy to the 2012 Final Four and the program's third 30-plus win season in the past six years.
+Rogers came to VCU following 16 wildly successful seasons at the University of Indianapolis, where she built the Greyhounds into a perennial national power at the Division II level.
+In 2012, her final season in Indianapolis, she led UIndy to the 2012 Final Four and the program's third 30-plus win season in the past six years.

-During her 16 years at UIndy, Rogers compiled a 406-180 (.693) mark, which ranks in the top-30 nationally among Division II coaches for both total wins (26th) and winning percentage (26th).
-She has led the Greyhounds to four straight top-15 finishes.
-She was named the 2012 CaptainU National Coach of the Year, as well as the 2009 AVCA National Coach of the Year.
+During her 16 years at UIndy, Rogers compiled a 406-180 (.693) mark, which ranked in the top-30 nationally among Division II coaches for both total wins (26th) and winning percentage (26th).
+She led the Greyhounds to four straight top-15 finishes and was named the 2012 CaptainU National Coach of the Year, as well as the 2009 AVCA National Coach of the Year.
 Rogers coached seven AVCA All-Americans during her tenure at UIndy.

 Rogers earned her bachelor's degree in business administration from Eastern Connecticut in 1993 and her master's in physical education with a concentration in athletic administration in 1997 at Springfield College.
 She was inducted into the Newton North (Mass.)
 High School Athletic Hall of Fame in November 2012.

 ||6||GLVC Champions; NCAA Elite Eight